borzari/SPRACE-LLP/README.md

 After that, you just need to run MadGraph using `/bin/mg5_amc`, import the model `import model Name_of_the_folder`, generate the process of interest (such as `generate p p > ~he ~HE, (~he > l- ~s0), (~HE > l+ ~s0)`, but this depends on the type of the charged parent), use the `output` command to create a folder in which the runs will be saved and `launch` the simulation.
 Just remember to add the showering/hadronization and the detector simulation softwares.

 There is a shortcut to all of what was described above that is by using a configuration file that has all the options that need to be active and that will input the necessary commands.
 Inside the folder `configuration_files` in the Delphes branch are the files needed to perform this.
-The `param_card.dat, run_card.dat` and `delphes_card.dat` are also necessary.
+The `param_card.dat`, `run_card.dat` and `delphes_card.dat` are also necessary.
 Any change in the model or the run parameters, or in the detector simulation can be made in these files before starting the simulation.

 ## Simulating LLP tracks with Delphes